theemperorspath/wraith/README.md

 ## What is this?

-DeviceCode Phisher exploits Microsoft's OAuth device code authentication flow to capture access tokens that **bypass MFA entirely**.
+Code Phisher exploits Microsoft's OAuth device code authentication flow to capture access tokens that **bypass MFA entirely**.
 It chains domain spoofing with device code phishing to compromise Microsoft Entra ID / M365 accounts from an external attacker perspective.

 ### The attack chain